 The Virtual Landscape

-Using a smart phone, visitors can scan the QR codes they find on bollards nd plaques around the building, and then follow the prompts to see the artwork.
+Using a smart phone, visitors can scan the QR codes they find on bollards and plaques around the building, and then follow the prompts to see the artwork.

 The Virtual Landscape of MAP mima was created through workshops with VEARA and features artworks by several local artists.